Joe-Thompson/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is providing meaning and structure to our content for ourselves and others to better understand what what is being displayed.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display: Block -  elements take up the entire width available and every element is forced to a new line.
+Display: Inline - elements take up only enough width to display its content and elements are placed on the same line until that lines width is completely taken.

 3. What are the 4 areas of the box model?

+The four areas of the box model are margin, border, padding and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis of the current line.

 5. Explain why git is valuable to a team of developers.

+Using git while working in a team allows everyone to work within their own branch while preserving a master branch.
+All sub or team branches can be reviewed for compatibility and working code before being merged into a master branch.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.